 Student Safety Stop Paddle Camera Program

-There will be a grace period from Dec.
-3 – Dec.
-21 when violators of bus safety laws will receive a warning and not a citation.
-Enforcement will begin when students return from Winter Break on Jan.
-7 and drivers who illegally pass a school bus will be issued a $419 ticket.
+There was a grace period in December 2018 when violators of bus safety laws received a warning and not a citation.
+Enforcement began when students returned from Winter Break in January 2019 and drivers who have illegally passed a school bus since then have been issued a $419 ticket.

 We feel fortunate that a student has not been severely hurt and want to put preventive measures in place to make the public aware of the issue and reduce the likelihood of an accident.
 Our hope is that a greater number of drivers will stop as required for school buses and the number of violations will diminish over the lifetime of this program.